hpc-unibe-ch/hpc-unibe-ch.github.io/docs/slurm/submission.md

 #### Job Script

 Usually a job script consists of two parts.
-The first part is optional but highly recommended:

 * Slurm-specific options used by the scheduler to manage the resources (e.g. memory) and configure the job environment
-* Job-specific shell commands
+* Job-specific commands

 The job script acts as a wrapper for your actual job.
 Command-line options can still be used to overwrite embedded options.

-!!! types note ""
 Although you can specify all Slurm options on the command-line, we encourage you, for clarity and reusability, to embed Slurm options in the job script

+!!! tip "Default values"
+    Some options have default values if not specified,e.g. the `--mem-per-cpu` option has a global default value of 2048MB.
+Pleasesee the table below for other default values.

 #### Options